AyushThakur79/AyushThakur79/README.md

-# Hi!
-My name is Ayush Thakur | CODE VAULT 🤖
+# Designer & Developer → Figma.
+Webflow.
+GSAP.

-As an aspiring web designer and front-end developer, I'm passionate about the art and science of web design.
-With expertise in HTML, CSS, and JavaScript, I create responsive and visually captivating designs.
+Designing experiences that feel as good as they look—that’s what drives me as a UI/UX Designer.
+I’m actively honing my skills in UI/UX design and Webflow development (Front-End Development), bringing ideas to life with Figma and Webflow while focusing on creating intuitive, engaging interfaces.

-Right now, I’m focused on mastering React and planning to dive into Next.js to stay ahead in modern web development.
-This blend of technology and design supports my goal of becoming a versatile web designer.
+With a strong grasp of HTML, CSS, JavaScript, and libraries like GSAP and SwiperJS, I craft responsive, interactive designs that are smooth, engaging, and built for modern users.
+Right now, I’m diving deeper into Webflow to create polished, no-code web experiences.

-When I'm not coding, you'll find me exploring award-winning sites on Awwwards.com, staying updated on the latest design trends and animations, and sharpening my skills with Figma.
-This passion drives me to push the boundaries of user experience and shape my future as a web designer.
+When I’m not designing, you’ll find me exploring award-winning sites on Awwwards.com, learning from the best, and pushing my creativity forward.
+For me, it’s all about blending aesthetics with usability to create designs that leave an impact.

 ## Skills
 ![Vs Code](https://skillicons.dev/icons?i=vscode)